 Geoffrey Bawa studied and lived in England where he attended Cambridge before becoming a lawyer.
 He also loved travel and Italy in particular, but returned to Sri Lanka in 1948 to take on Lunuganga, then an ambitious project.

 You can see the influences of both of these countries in the landscaping and the details throughout the gardens.

 The tour guides us slowly, in a small group, through the entire estate, and we learn the story behind Lunuganga in detail.

-The gardens now total 15 acres bookended by the Dedduwa lake, and include pavilions and buildings, as well as beautiful vistas of the surrounding landscape, statues and sculptures.
+The name Lunuganga translates to ‘salt river’ in Sinhala, and the gardens now total 15 acres bookended by the Dedduwa lake, and include pavilions and buildings, as well as beautiful vistas of the surrounding landscape, statues and sculptures.
 There are many types of foliage too – including balsa wood trees and ebony trees and Bawa planted mangroves to work as natural barriers.

 Having been on a package holiday to Sri Lanka in the past, and now exploring the island under my own steam too, I’m already familiar with Bawa, but I certainly wasn’t expecting to spend an afternoon in Sri Lanka touring a vast country estate, house and garden that looks like something I might find at home in England – or on the Italian Riviera.